iliarafa/kickstarter_analysis/Written_Report_Template.md

  ## **Recommendations**

-One should expect that a crowdfunding campaign for a theatre play that starts in late March, with a modest goal amount at around $5K would have the best chances to succeed.
+One should expect that a crowdfunding campaign for a theatre play that starts in late March, with a modest goal amount of up to $5K would have the best chances to succeed.
 However, due to the specifics of the industry, no strategic choice can really guarantee any results if the core of the production - the vision - is not adequately developed.

 ## **Further Research / Outcomes based on Duration**